Every once in a while we run into a plugin that's so simple that it…

 Post VS Page

-While, on the other hand, a post is a blog that you have written about, let’s say, pandas.
-It had a time when it was posted and where you can find it (Post ID).
+On the other hand, a post is a blog that you have written about, let’s say, pandas.
+It has a time when it was posted and where you can find it (Post ID).

 Posts in Page